swc-uiuc/wrangling-genomics/_episodes/00-quality-control.md

 However, if you try this on Biocluster, you'll get an error:

 ~~~
-Couldn't get a file descriptor referring to the console
+bash: open: command not found
 ~~~
 {: .output}

-This is because the AWS instance we're using doesn't have any web browsers installed on it, so the remote computer doesn't know how to open the file.
+This is because the Biocluster doesn't have the `open` command or any web browsers installed on it, so it doesn't have the tools to open this file.
 We want to look at the webpage summary reports, so let's transfer them to our local computers (i.e. your laptop).

 To transfer a file from a remote server to our own machines, we will